AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 define('ICDS_FORM_AUTH_KEY', 'ny%:T/j@I>/sMm8Unyi{+~oS/]PQKp3ZXIXb/)iLU|V]Q7gh^e4!fmka3xz[zpgN');
 ```
 To generate a suitable keys you may use an online generator provided by Wordpress at https://api.wordpress.org/secret-key/1.0/
+If you generate key this way you should save this key (go to Dataverse Integration -> Status tab -> open `Advanced Settings` in the end of the page, paste the key here, one of key - ICDS_AUTH_KEY, when you reload link and get key one more time - ICDS_FORM_AUTH_KEY).

 ## Connect the plugin